 Although we have had enforceable contracts in English law for 150+ years, the process by which they are formed remains something of a mystery.
 Our contract processes have been called ‘haphazard’, our approach ‘cavalier’, and we get stuck in endless games of email contract tennis.

 One way to resolve some of the legal and practical problems is simplify and organise the process of contracting.

-Each tasks, purchase, or project requires the paying client (who decides the contract) to balance issues such as payment, responsibilities for selection, potential risks and task management… and then choose the best contract to meet its business’ needs and brief.
+Each task, purchase, or project requires the paying client (who decides the contract) to balance issues such as payment, responsibilities for selection, potential risks and task management… and then choose the best contract to meet its business’ needs and brief.
 More often than not, the client chooses the contract it is most familiar with, or the last one it used on a similar project, or recycles something from its computer, rather than one that really meets its strategic objectives.

-Standard contracts avoid decision paralysis, but discourage contract analysis.
-Things may be even worse when we are faced with T&C from the company with whom we want to do business.
-Poor processes, bullying and time-pressures may result in you signing catastrophically one-sided contracts just for an easy life, or because you don’t really believe you can change a thing.
+Things are often worse when faced with T&C from another company: poor processes, bullying and time-pressures may result in you signing catastrophically one-sided contracts just for an easy life, or because you don’t really believe you can change a thing.